 Some people avoid going to the doctor until they have to.
 Men are notorious for avoiding doctor appointments.
 Failing to get regular checkups and screenings puts anyone at a greater risk of developing a number of health conditions.
 At least when you go to a doctor regularly, you have the time to research the doctor.
 You can also ask questions about recommended tests, any findings, and the treatments the doctor recommends.
 By taking an active role in your health care, it helps eliminate the risk of being a victim of medical error.
 Building a relationship with your doctor helps, too.

 When you are injured in an accident, your options change.
 This is especially true if you have a serious injury that requires emergency treatment.
 If you go to the hospital, you will see doctors that you’ve never seen before.
 If you require surgery, a specialist will perform the surgery.
 There are also many professionals who do things like take x-rays, apply anesthesia, and give you injections.
 A medical error can happen anywhere along the way.

 If your injury is work-related, the choice to get medical care isn’t really up to you.
-In order to get workers’ comp to pay for your medical care and your time off from work, you must have a record of your injuries and your treatment.
+In order to get workers’ comp to pay for your medical care and your time off from work, you or your work comp lawyer must have a record of your injuries and your treatment.
 Being injured is terrifying enough.
 Worrying about the possibility that something will go wrong is even worse.
 But there are some steps you can take to protect yourself when treatment is a necessity.